nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 ## Overview ##
-This section details the design approach using FHIR resources to support the PRSB heading model for a condition list.
-The condition Resource is referenced via the List resource.
+This section details the design approach using FHIR Resources to support the PRSB heading model for a condition list.
+The condition Resource is referenced via the List Resource.

 ## Resources Used for Profile Design ##
-The following FHIR resources are profiled to create the condition list.
+The following FHIR Resources are profiled to create the condition list.

 - **[CareConnect-ITK-Condition-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Condition-List-1)** - A CareConnect derived NHS Digital Profile for recording a snapshot of the list of Conditions for the patient.
 - **[CareConnect-ITK-Condition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Condition-1)** -	A CareConnect derived NHS Digital Profile for conditions.
 The Condition Resource records detailed information about conditions (diagnoses) recognised by a clinician.